USS Mustin conducts flight operations

-U.S. Navy Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) conducts flight operations while underway in the Western Pacific Ocean, April 16, 2026.
+U.S. Navy Aviation Structural Mechanic Airman Nolan Toms, left, from Texas, and Aviation Electrician’s Mate Airman Kelly Xiong, from California, monitor an MH-60R Sea Hawk helicopter assigned to Helicopter Maritime Strike Squadron (HSM) 35 on the flight deck aboard Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) prior to take off, while underway in the Indian Ocean, May 4, 2026.
+Mustin is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
 U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
-Mustin is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Timothy Dimal)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Dimal)

 |Date Taken: